DarkCascade/Beef_website/beef-lang.org/content/language-guide/datatypes/initialization.md

 	public School mSchool = GetSchool();
 	public int? mAge;

-	/* Initializer blocks allow for initialization that occurs irregardless of which constructor is invoked */ this
+	/* Initializer blocks allow for initialization that occurs regardless of which constructor is invoked */ this
 	{
 		RegisterStudent();